camunda/camunda-docs/docs/reference/announcements.md

 ### Zeebe repo rename impacts Go client

-The Camunda 8 Github repository was renamed from `http://github.com/camunda/zeebe` to `http://github.com/camunda/camunda` on May 23, 2024.
+The Camunda 8 Github repository was renamed from `http://github.com/camunda/zeebe` to `http://github.com/camunda/camunda`, impacting the Zeebe Go Client path.

-Applications that are already compiled, deployed, and running are **not affected**.

-Applications importing the Zeebe Go client under development will fail to compile if referencing the old repository after May 23, 2024.
-The Zeebe Go Client path should reflect the renamed repo as follows:
+Starting in 8.6.0, the Zeebe Go Client path should reflect the renamed repo as follows:

 ```go